lucakrueger/lang/README.md

 ## Getting Started

 1. Download and install the language
-2. Learn about the language in the wiki
+2. Learn about the language.
+[Wiki](https://github.com/lucakrueger/lang/wiki)
 3. Write your scripts

 ## Download and Install